monger/custom-hibernate-validators/README.md

-Demonstrates implementing custom Hibernate validators with Spring Boot and Jersey.
+Demonstrates implementing custom validators with Spring Boot and Jersey.
 Integration tests leverage the Spock framework.